somilshekhar/Category-CRUD-Android-app/README.md

 ## Setup Instructions

-1. Clone or download the project ZIP file and open it in **Android Studio**.
+1. Clone or download the project ZIP file and open it in **Android Studio**.The code is well commented so user can get a better clarification about the codes.
 2. Ensure you have the `google-services.json` file placed inside the `app/` directory.
 3. Verify that your `build.gradle` files contain the necessary Firebase dependencies and the Google Services plugin: